 You just need to add a little color by saying how it's going to impact people in the industry or why it's great.
 And that's the end of the post.

-It prevents you from spending an infinite amount of time fabricating ideas of what to post about and gets you to focus on sharing timely, relevant information with your audience, not endless information that no one will read.
+It prevents you from spending an infinite amount of time fabricating ideas of what to post about and gets you to focus on sharing timely, relevant information with your audience, not endless information that no one will absorb.
 Just choose a single point of interest and pretend it's Twitter for business.

 All the information you could ever need is already ready.
-You just have to repackage it.
+Just have to repackage it for your own brand.

-This means creating content for one specific prospect.
+This means creating content for one specific Publisher, E-Tailer & Retailer.
 Posting it to your feed and then waiting to see what happens.
 The best tool for this is Loom.
 No comparison.
 Record your screen while having your face in a circle at the bottom.

-Ideally you want to make a video with your face in it, but it could be written with or without imagery.
-No matter what it can only be about one company and only one company can be tagged.
+Ideally you want to make a video with your face in it, but it could be written and either with or without imagery.
+No matter what, it can only be about one company and only one company can be tagged.